-Raising a child is a fulfilling and hands-on job, and sometimes involves getting your hands dirty.
+Raising a child is a fulfilling and sometimes involves getting your hands dirty.
 Yes, it’s time to talk about potty training.

 Potty training is a new life skill for your baby!
 It’s like learning to drive a stick shift.
 If you keep that in mind, it will change your expectations and reduce frustration.